 The children have a choice to behave well or to break the Golden rules.
 If they choose to break a Golden Rule they will first receive a verbal warning unless the severity of the misdemeanour warrants immediate loss of Golden Time e.g. biting another child.
-If the rules are broken again the child is moved on the behaviour modification chart e.g. moving off the sunshine onto a rainy cloud, and they miss the subsequent outdoor break and stand by the fence outside.
-If the child continues to break the rules they may move further on the continuum and miss a whole day of outdoor breaks remaining in the hall at lunchtime and standing by the fence at break.
+If the rules are broken again the child is moved on the behaviour modification chart e.g. moving off the sunshine onto a rainy cloud, and they miss the subsequent outdoor break.
+If the child continues to break the rules they may move further on the continuum and miss a whole day of out door breaks.
 If behaviour does not improve and a third incident occurs they miss their entire Golden time and spend it in the Headteacher's office, where a discussion will take place about why the Golden Rules were broken and more appropriate ways to behave.
 Parents will be informed their child has missed Golden time and an explanation will be given as to why.